SUB-TEAMS

 FLL Challenge

 In 2016 we expanded the reach of our impact on the middle school students by opening another team, Dgital 1331.
-We mentor them consistently too, and they have reached impressive achievements, including Champions Award in the Israel Championship in 2023, and 8th place Robot Performance Award in the 2023 Houston Championship.
+We mentor them consistently too, and they have reached impressive achievements locally and internationally, including 1st place Champions Award in the 2023 Israel Championship, 8th place in Robot Performance in the 2023 Houston Championship, and Championship Finalists at the 2025 WAFFLE competition.

-In 2024 we noticed there was a lot of demand for FLL in our school, but due to the war we understood we won't be able to prepare them well enough for competitons.
-Thus we decided to open two non-competitive teams, who we mentored throughout the year while still mentoring two competitive ones.
+In 2024 we noticed once again that there was a lot of demand for FLL in our school, but knew that due to the war we won't be able to prepare them well enough for the competitions.
+Instead we decided to open two non-competitive teams which we mentored throughout the year, while still mentoring two competitive ones.
+The kids in these non-competitive teams went on to join our competitive teams in 2025.

-In addition to mentoring teams ourselves, we help different FLL teams in Tel Aviv and mentor people who later mentor other teams.
-We have also translated different materials to Hebrew for teams to use.
+In addition to mentoring out school's teams we help different FLL teams in Tel Aviv and the area, as well as teach others inside and outside the FIRST community how to mentor teams.
+We have also put out online resources on the different FLL Challenge subjects to help new teams.

 FLL Explore

-In 2014 we opened the first FLL Explore teams in Tel Aviv.
-Since then we have opened and mentored 70 teams in the city.
-We have opened teams in different schools, kindergartens, and social centers, and mentored kids aged 5-9 from different neighborhoods, socio-economic levels, and education backgrounds.
+In 2014 we opened the first FLL Explore teams in Tel Aviv, understanding that it is important to invest in the next generation.
+Since then we have opened and mentored 76 teams in the city.
+We did so in different schools, kindergartens, and social centers, teaching kids aged 5-9 from different neighborhoods, socio-economic levels, and education backgrounds.
+Since our team has so much experience mentoring FLL Explore teams, we make our knowledge public and teach people inside and outside the FIRST community about opening and mentoring FLL Explore teams.

 MFR

 Back in 2010 we created our signature activity, the MFR - My First Robot.
 We take the activity wherever we are invited.
 The activity is a small competition that simulates the FRC season.
-The participants, divided to groups of a few kids, compete against each other after building a small 'bot' using a small vibrating engine, battery and other different materials.
-Each team designs an unique robot after they pick a strategic decisions.
-The robots compete in a 'Sumo-like' competition which is very fun to watch and participate in.
-Another variation of the activity is sticking a marker to the robot so that it draws as it moves.
+The participants, divided to groups of a few kids, build a small robot using a small vibration engine, a battery and other materials.
+Each team designs a unique robot by making strategic decisions regarding the electronics' placement and the robot's overall design.
+The robots then compete in a Sumo-like competition which is very fun to watch and participate in.
+In another variation of the activity the kids stick a marker to the robot, making it draw as it moves.

 Krembotics